 - Staff told us that translation services were available for patients who did not have English as a first language.
-We saw notices in the reception areas informing patients this service was available. - Information leaflets were available in easy read format.
+We saw notices in the reception areas informing patients this service was available. - Information leaflets were available in easy read format and in other languages.